flexa-script/flexa-script.github.io/README.md

 To use CP, follow these steps:
 1. Download the release interpreter
 2. Navigate to the CP directory
-3. Run the CP interpreter: `./cp main.cp`
+3. Execute CP interpreter by running the following command: `./cp main.cp`

 ### Hello, World!
 Here's a classic "Hello, World!" program in CP: